 Water is a Newtonian fluid – its viscosity will change with temperature but not with shear or agitation (put simply, water has the same viscosity if it remains still or is shaken).

-The thixotropic index or thixotropic ratio defines how much the fluid reduces and how quickly they return to the original state.
+The thixotropic index or thixotropic ratio defines how much the fluid reduces and how quickly they return to its original state.
+Some thixotropic fluids return to the original viscosity almost instantly (pseudoplastic fluids).
+Others take longer, but the time is fixed for each fluid.

 For further help and advice, please contact Permabond.